Himself12794/CSC_470_Project/README.md

 Tasks 2:

 1. Iterate the steps in Submission 1 and refine them - Nathaniel
-2. Perform actor-system interaction modeling (20%) - Nathaniel<br>
+2. Perform actor-system interaction modeling (20%)<br>
   a.
-Write expanded use cases for the system*<br>
+Write expanded use cases for the system* - Nathaniel<br>
   b.
-Develop a prototype for each subsystem – Take screenshots in the submitted documents* and demonstrate in class
+Develop a prototype for each subsystem – Take screenshots in the submitted documents* and demonstrate in class - Philip
 3. Perform object interaction modeling (25%) - Javier<br>
   a.
 Construct two scenarios and their scenario tables* <br>
   b.
 Produce design sequence diagrams for the nontrivial steps of the expanded use cases produced earlier*